 Don't use an electric whisk or even a hand beater for this.

-Start with just one.
-Break it into a cup and, with a fork, gently beat the white and the yolk together.
+Start with just one egg.
+Break it into a cup and, with a fork, very gently beat the white and yolk together until they're combined.

-Don't beat it hard - incorporating too much air will make it rubbery when you use it.
+If you beat it any harder you'll add too much air, which will make it rubbery when you use it later.

-Now pour into an ice cube tray and make a note of how many cubes equals one egg.
+Now pour into an ice cube tray.
 Be careful of the white - the chalazae (the stringy bit) tends to pour quickly and can overflow.

 If you regularly use whites alone, you can freeze them separately to the yolk.

-It's possible to freeze the yolk separately too, but it requires a little more attention because if frozen by themselves, yolks tend to go thick and lumpy, and won't be any use for recipes.
+It's possible to freeze the yolk of a chicken egg separately too, but it requires a little more attention.
+If frozen by themselves, yolks tend to go thick and lumpy.
+In that state they won't be any use for recipes.

-So before freezing, stir in one half teaspoon of salt per cup of yolks if you'll be using them for savoury dishes.
+So before freezing, stir in one half teaspoon of salt per cup of yolks (not per yolk!) if you'll be using them for savoury dishes.